Student Opportunities for Applied Research (SOAR)

 What is SOAR?

 SOAR (Student Opportunities for Applied Research) is a new pilot program developed by the Sociology Department and the Center for Diversity and Gender Studies (CDGS).
 SOAR is designed to provide undergraduate students with an opportunity to receive mentoring in and experience conducting applied research.
-SOAR scholars will collaborate with faculty to conduct a community-based research project.
+Students may participate in the SOAR program in one of two ways, as SOAR Scholars or as SOAR Affiliates

 null